hashkrish/se2001-notes/question_papers/23t1/endterm/set_1.md

 ## Question 7 (grep) [MSQ] [6]

-Which of the following command would print lines with Alice or Rabbit with total count of their occurrences at the end of the output from `alice.txt` file.
+Which of the following command would print lines with Alice or Rabbit with total count of lines of their occurrences at the end of the output from `alice.txt` file.
 Hint:

 - The pipe character do not have special meaning in Basic Regular Expression Engine(BRE) unless escaped with backslash
 - -E option in grep enables Extended Regular Expression Engine(ERE)
 - -c option gives the count of the line that have matches

 (a) `grep 'Alice|Rabbit' alice.txt | grep -c 'Alice|Rabbit'`